 Even though Dr. Wilson is a wealth of inspiration and knowledge, like the rest of us, he remains open to learning and continuous improvement.
 He considers himself a “Life Learner”.
 He shared some of the things he learned along the way and gave credit to an important person, his wife, that was with him every step of the way.

-"It's a cliche thing to say, but for the longest time, I didn't know my own strengths and self-worth," he said.
+"It's a cliché thing to say, but for the longest time, I didn't know my own strengths and self-worth," he said.
 "It wasn't until 2017 when I regrouped and refocused my efforts that I realized I had something people needed and were willing to pay good money for.
 For the longest time, the feedback was, 'Is that all it costs?'.
 I now know that I'm a true contender in my field.
 My experience, knowledge, education, and how I packaged that and bring it to my clients, is a valuable commodity.
 I help make individuals and organizations better.
-Looking back on everything I've accomplished, I owe a lot to my beautiful wife.
-Even though she's educated with a Master's Degree, she chose to stay home to be instrumental in raising our kids.
+Looking back on everything I've accomplished; I owe a lot to my beautiful wife.
+Even though she's earned a master’s degree, she chose to stay home to be instrumental in raising our kids.
 As a result, she played a big role in helping me run the business.
-She did the finances, paid bills, set up trainings, and helped juggle my schedule.
-She was the back bone of CW Consulting Firm."
+She did the finances, paid bills, set up trainings, and helped me juggle my schedule.
+She was the backbone of CW Consulting Firm."

 What advice does Dr. Wilson have for aspiring entrepreneurs?
 "Open your hands and use what’s in it," he said.
 "Most of us have a skill set that we’re not allowing to manifest.
 If you have something that you can offer and it's a tangible service that people will buy and/or invest in, then go for it.
 Also, it's okay to keep your full-time job and build a business on the side.
 You never know what that side gig will turn into.
 Remember, one of the wealthiest places on the planet is the graveyard.
 Some of the best recipes that haven't been cooked, the best stories that haven't been told, and the best books that will never be written end up in the graveyard.
 Don't let your dreams die.
 If a young black boy from Palatka can make it, anyone can.
 What I have now didn't happen overnight.
 It took faith, hard work, being dedicated to the community, and meeting the right people.
 I never thought I'd be where I'm at today, but here I am."